-In addition, we are sending copies of this statement to all churches and other employers who have legal responsibility for financing the DB Plan within the Scheme (together referred to as the 'DB Employers') and to other churches and employers who currently have members in the Scheme.
-The financial position of the Scheme is very important for the DB Employers.
+In addition, we are sending copies of this statement to all employers who have legal responsibility for financing the Scheme (together referred to as the 'participating Employers').
+The financial position of the Scheme is very important for the participating Employers.